 - Publishing and promoting five separate titles is WAY more than I can afford at the present time.

-By the time I got to the last one (Dragon Rescue), the decision was made to combine the stories into one volume.
-By doing so, it freed me from word count restrictions – and set me up for a lot more work!
+By the time I got to the last one (Dragon Rescue), the decision was made to combine all five into one volume.
+By doing so, it freed me from word count restrictions – and set me up for a lot more work.
+In the end, the word count went from 80,485 to 108,543 – a 26% increase!

 Adding new material isn’t the only reason I’m behind, of course, as there are now internal consistency issues to address and small but important changes which affect all the stories.
 Oh, and don’t forget a thorough round of editing and another beta read for each one.
 At some point I also have to create character lists, maps, a terrific blurb, and apply for the copyright.
 The joys of self-publishing are on full display here, and I haven’t even reached the promotions stage!
 Whoopee!